svlsResearch/ha-mikrotik/README.md

 This was developed on the CCR1009-8g-1s-1s+ and is in use in our production environment.
 Proceed at your own risk, the code can potentionally wipe out all of your configuration and files on your device.

+Extensive documentation is still needed.
+This is being delivered as a proof of concept.
+You will need to do a bit of code reading and testing to figure out how it works.

+# Issues
+The #1 issue is a race condition during the startup of the secondary after it gets an updated configuration.
+It needs to quickly disable all of the interfaces so that it doesn't end up taking traffic (MACs are cloned) from the active router.
+If you use spanning tree on your switches, it is likely that this will happen fast enough and the Layer2/3 won't have time to come up and cause issues.
+Test this very carefully, you will get very strange results if your ports start forwarding instantly from your upstream switch.

+# Concept
+Using a dedicated interface, VRRP, scripts, and backups, we can make a pair of Mikrotik routers highly available.
+Configuration and files are actively synchronized to the standby and the standby remains ready to takeover when the VRRP heartbeat fails.

 # Hardware originally developed for
 Pair of CCR1009-8g-1s-1s+
 RouterOS v6.33.5